 i.
 Veterans Resource Center Project: Construction is complete, FPD continues to work with the contractor to finalize punch list items.
-The original project completion date of July 16, 2021 passed and liquidated damages have accrued.
-Amendment No. 1 with Ruhnau Clarke Architects was BOT approved at the June 19, 2018 meeting.
-The college is requesting work on the project's hillside landscape issue that was missed with the architect.
-Marshall stated a fire life safety training occurred on October 27, 2021.
-There were issues with the card access that have been resolved.
-Amendment No. 2 with Ruhnau Clarke Architects was BOT approved at the November 16, 2021 meeting.
+The original project completion date of July 16, 2021 passed and liquidated damages have accrued..
 The grand opening occurred on November 10, 2021 with a good turnout.
 FPD is still working with the contractor to finalize costs on outstanding items.

-- Complete punch-list and reconcile with the contractor. - ii.
+- Complete punch-list and reconcile with the contractor.
+No Update - ii.
 Early Childhood Center Project: Westberg White Architects was selected and was approved at the April 2021 BOT.
 The project is on hold.
 The project is moving forward, there is an agreement between the college and Alvord USD regarding the next steps.
 FPD is working with Dr. Collins and Dr. Fleming to keep the project going and to begin the design as soon as possible.
 The site walk with the architect occurred the beginning of November 2021.
 FPD is working on the Westberg White contract and scheduling weekly meetings.